DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 social media space is based on the opportunities they offer the individual to find what they desire even if not all possible opportunities will ever be realized.
-What is important is the potentiality of relationships, the fact they may occur.
+What is important is the potentiality of relationships, the fact that they may occur.
 This is why the network effect is so crucial to any service operating on the Internet.
 It is a space with a near-unlimited potential for centrality; an idea some corporate actors have understood all too well.